BerndHagen/Medio-YouTube-Converter/README.md

 • ⠀Adjusted the icon size to scale based on screen resolution </br>
 • ⠀Updated the application with a new, modern icon design </br>

 **Known Issues:** Up to this point, there have been no reported issues or challenges associated with Medio software.
-However, if users come across any problems or concerns, we encourage you to contact Medio's owner promptly for a thorough evaluation and prompt resolution.
+However, if users come across any problems or concerns, I encourage you to get in touch promptly for a thorough evaluation and prompt resolution.
 Your feedback is highly valued and plays a crucial role in enhancing the software's overall performance and capabilities.

 # Version 1.4.3
 **Release: 11-10-2023 at 2:41PM**  </br>